An emotive question?

 Hopefully, That exercise should have given you some clues.

 Here’s what I think about each search result, from position 1 to position 7.

 The first big clue to note is that ALL OF THE SEARCH RESULTS mention the term ‘wordpress care package’ (or very close variations of this).

 Position 1 – this search result is highlighting some reviews, which make them stand out from the rest (even though they only score 3.7 out of 5!).
 They are the only result in the list with reviews!
 [Clue number 2] My task having seen this is to try to get my search result to show reviews like this.

 Positions 2,3,4, 6, and 7 – these search results mention ‘wordpress care package’ several times in their SEO title and meta description.
 The meta description looks like it is not set up fully, though.
 Either that or Google has decided not to use the one the website owners nominated [which apparently happens in around 45% of cases].
 Looking at these search results, it’s clear that the real value lies in the target pages themselves.
 So we will need to look at those for further clues as to why they have ranked as high as they have.

 Position 5 – This is our favourite!
 The SEO title and meta descriptions are complete, and offer good reason for searchers to click to find out more.
 We would expect this to have one of the highest click through rates.
 The one thing that might be improved here is the URL itself.
-The slug is /wordpress-care-plans/ and probably should be /wordpress-care-packages/.
+The slug is /wordpress-care-packages/ and probably should be /wordpress-care-packages/.
 This might help rank this a place or two higher.

 Now click on each of the organic search results to visit the websites.